Coney Reyes: 1982–1991: Eat... Bulaga! welcomes a new family member and breakthrough with Coney Reyes on Camera

 On March 7, 1982, Coney Reyes-Mumar was unceremoniously sacked by the management of Student Canteen for reasons not widely known.
 Shortly after, she was offered to be Eat...
-Bulaga!'s new female co-host, as Chiqui Hollman (her counterpart in the said programme) was leaving EB, only to appear at its rival show, Student Canteen.
+Bulaga!'s new female co-host, replacing Chiqui Hollman (her counterpart in the said program), who left to join its rival show, Student Canteen.

 For two months, Reyes contemplated on joining Eat...
 Bulaga!.
-In the meantime, she did a movie with Joseph Estrada, and a week-long co-hosting stint at Daigdig ng mga Misis sa Telebisyon with former SC co-host Pepe Pimentel on BBC-2's (Marcos-era iteration of ABSCBN-2).
+In the meantime, she did a movie with Joseph Estrada, and a week-long co-hosting stint at Daigdig ng mga Misis sa Telebisyon (BBC-2 with former Student Canteen co-host Pepe Pimentel.

 On May 18, 1982, Coney Reyes-Mumar was heralded as the newest member of the Eat...
-Bulaga! family, coinciding with the DOMSAT (Domestic Satellite) launch of the programme in a television special at RPN-9.
+Bulaga! family, coinciding with the DOMSAT (Domestic Satellite) launch of the program in a television special at RPN-9.
 On that same television special, Eat...
 Bulaga!s now-famous theme song debuted, with Coney being mentioned in the lyrics for being the only female co-host.

-Coney was warmly welcomed by the viewers of the then-number one noontime variety show, bringing with her the sympathy of the audience due to her firing at SC.
+She was warmly received by the viewers of the then-number one noontime variety show, bringing with her the sympathy of the audience due to her firing at Student Canteen.

-With her joining Eat...
-Bulaga!, Coney was opened to the avenues of show-business even more.

 In 1984, Reyes starred in a lead role in Lovingly Yours: The Movie, the movie adaptation of good friend Helen Vela's Lovingly Yours, Helen, in the segment "Akin Ang Walang Diyos", a horror drama starring Julie Vega.
 Vega and Reyes starred in the segment one year before Vega's death in 1985.